Battery Attorney Los Angeles

 - Battery on a police officer

-Anyone who is facing battery charges in the state could be sentenced to jail or prison time along with excessive fines, probation, and worst of all, a permanent criminal record.
-If you have been charged with battery, or even assault, you should not hesitate to speak with one of the Los Angeles battery defense lawyers at Stephen G. Rodriguez & Partners about your legal options.
+Anyone facing battery charges in the state could be sentenced to jail or prison time along with excessive fines, probation, and worst of all, a permanent criminal record.
+If you have been charged with battery, or even assault, you should not hesitate to speak with one of the battery defense lawyers at Stephen G. Rodriguez & Partners about your legal options.
 With more than 70 years of combined legal experience, we are well-equipped to provide the aggressive defense that you need.

-Simple Battery – California Penal Code § 242
+Los Angeles Simple Battery – California Penal Code § 242

 - The defendant's actions were willful and unlawful